hankbao/libreboot/docs/misc/codenames.md

 of reliability):

 -   often thorough disassembly and searching for the actual chip
--   looking at white PCB markings near RAM slots and comparing with some known IDs listed below.
+-   looking at white PCB markings near RAM slots / under keyboard and comparing with some known codenames (if not available FRU ID sticker) listed below.
 -   sometimes by looking at heatsink grills: on discrete GPU laptops these will look orange and on intergrated ones they will appear silver.